Tracking a Random Walk First-Passage Time Through Noisy Observations: Proofs of results

-yielding the desired result. \end{proof} \begin{proof}[Proof of Proposition~\ref{prop1}] We prove the result only for the Gaussian random walk setting.
-The proof for the Brownian motion setting follows the same arguments and is therefore omitted.
+\begin{pf*}{Proof of Theorem~ \ref{prop1}} We prove the result only for the Gaussian random walk setting.
+The proof for the Wiener process setting follows the same arguments and is therefore omitted.